Using performance diagnostics

 - Queries can help you evaluate the efficiency of I/O usage, and identify problematic statements or execution plans.

-The performance diagnostics feature is available on the instance overview and database overview pages.
+The performance diagnostics feature is available on the server/instance overview page.
 You can use it to:

 - see the top waits and queries that occurred during the time period you're most interested in.
 See Changing the time period.